Endorsed by Academic Senate: May 2019

 Institutional Crime Reporting:

 Reports of certain crimes occurring in certain geographic locations will be included in the FLCC Clery Act Annual Security Report in an anonymized manner that neither identifies the specifics of the crime or the identity of the reporting individual or victim/survivor.
-Contacts: Campus Safety Office, 585-785-1900, Title IX Co- Coordinators â€“ Sarah Whiffen, AVP of Student Affairs, 585-785-1284, Room 2135; Catherine Burns, Human Resources Compliance Coordinator, Human Resources Office, 585-785- 1466, Room 3815A.
+Contacts: Campus Police Office, 585-785-1900, Title IX Co- Coordinators â€“ Sarah Whiffen, AVP of Student Affairs, 585-785-1284, Room 2135; Catherine Burns, Human Resources Compliance Coordinator, Human Resources Office, 585-785- 1466, Room 3815A.

 FLCC is obligated to issue timely warnings of Clery Act crimes occurring within relevant geography that represent a serious or continuing threat to students and employees (subject to exceptions when potentially compromising law enforcement efforts and when the warning itself could potentially identify the reporting individual or victim/survivor).
 A victim/survivor/reporting individual will never be identified in a timely warning.